Boneless, tender deer neck roast with mushroom sauce is basically fancy pot roast. It's one of my favorite venison neck roast recipes.

-Neck, in my (and many chef's) opinions, can be one of the most tender, flavorful cuts on any larger-sized creature.
-That being said, I get a little miffed when I see people post pictures of deer or other animals being trimmed that have the neck and head cut off at the shoulder.
-I mean, c'mon, it really isn't that difficult to pull the fur down to the chin and expose the neck when you're skinning something.
+I get a little confused when I see people post pictures of deer being trimmed that have the neck and head cut off at the shoulder.
+It really isn't that difficult to pull the fur down to the chin and expose the neck when you're skinning something.

-If you've ever loved the tenderness of a good pot-roast, and the mouth-watering, melted collagen (sounds wierd but it's true) that goes along with slowly cooked, braised meat, you'll do backflips for neck.
+If you've ever loved the tenderness of a good pot-roast, and the mouth-watering flavor that goes along with slowly cooked, braised meat, you'll do backflips for neck.

-As a bonus, necks, if they're boned out, will come in a neat, semi-flat form, that begs to be stuffed, rolled, braised and sliced, showing off a nice spiraled cross-section when cut, as well as reducing the cooking time for them to be tender.
+As a bonus if you de-bone a venison neck it will come in a neat, flat form that begs to be stuffed, rolled, braised and sliced, showing off a nice spiral when cut.
+Removing the bone also reduces the cooking time for them to become tender.

-To show how much fun necks are, I got busy over the holiday and made a demo of a super simple way to cook them: seasoned with salt, pepper, and thyme, rolled-up, braised, nestled on some greens I saved from the garden and sauced with the braising juices infused with morels.
-I hope you enjoy the video, it's at the bottom of the post.
+To show how much fun necks are, I made a demo of a super simple way to cook them: seasoned with salt, pepper, and thyme, rolled-up, braised, nestled on some greens I saved from the garden and sauced with the braising juices infused with morels.
+If you don't have morels you can use whatever you have laying around.

-Venison Neck Roast with Morel Sauce and Wilted Chard
+Venison Neck Roast with Morel Sauce and Wilted Greens

 - Kosher salt and fresh ground black pepper to taste